City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Page Design

-The interface design closely follows Ben Shneiderman’s classic HCI principle—“overview first, zoom and filter, then details on demand.”
-To maximize visual immersion, the main page adopts a HUD (Heads-Up Display) layout in which the map canvas always occupies 100% of the screen, while all controls float above it.
-The unified search bar at the top serves as the primary entry point for interaction and automatically detects whether the user provides text input or an uploaded image.
-A timeline slider along with a mode selector at the bottom allows users to select a specific year range and select different map layers (eg. specific historical maps or 3D heatmap).
+The interface design follows Ben Shneiderman’s HCI principle of “overview first, zoom and filter, then details on demand.”
+To make the experience more immersive, the main page uses a HUD (Heads-Up Display) layout where the map canvas always takes up the full screen and all controls float on top.
+The search bar at the top is the main way to interact with the system and can automatically detect whether the user enters text or uploads an image.
+A timeline slider and a mode selector at the bottom let users pick a year range and switch between different map layers, such as specific historical maps or a 3D heatmap.

 Dual-Sidebar HUD Layout, illustrating the map-centric context.